-#94 Celebrity-owned brand coolness: A cross- Author(s): Anubhav A. cultural qualitative exploration Mishra and Radhika K R explore what makes a celebrity- owned brand cool through an exploratory qualitative study employing in-depth interviews using the tight and loose cross-cultural context of India (tight) and Spain (loose).
+#94 Celebrity-owned brand coolness: A cross- Author(s): Anubhav A. cultural qualitative exploration Mishra and Radhika K R

+Two significant phenomena have revolutionized the branding landscape: brand coolness and celebrity-owned brands.
+Brand coolness has become a pivotal factor, reshaping the fortunes of companies, while celebrities have actively engaged in creating their own brands, utilizing their popularity to launch products or services.
+In this research, we explore what makes a celebrity- owned brand cool through an exploratory qualitative study employing in-depth interviews using the tight and loose cross-cultural context of India (tight) and Spain (loose).
 Through the theoretical lens of balance theory and the meaning transfer model, our study illuminates the dimensions, antecedents, consequences, and moderators of celebrity-owned brand coolness.
-We identify three significant antecedents, namely celebrity capital, customer advocacy, and celebrity-owned brand engagement, with the moderation of marketing mix elements.
-We focus on brand experience as a consequence of perceived coolness while moderating consumer-individual differences.
+We identify three significant antecedents, namely celebrity capital, customer advocacy, and celebrityowned brand engagement, with the moderation of marketing mix elements.
+We focus on brand experience as a consequence of perceived coolness while moderating consumerindividual differences.
 Our main contribution is uncovering celebrities' significant impact on celebrity-owned brands' perceived coolness.